-- Any SAs who own their own police costume do not travel to and from set wearing it. - Any actors or SAs wearing police costume do not leave the set whilst wearing it. - Any actors or SAs cover the uniform between takes. - Any actors or SAs wearing police costume act in a sensible and appropriate manner and do not bring the uniform and police service into disrepute. - All crew in Hi-visibility jackets - Film signs - Permissions granted by land owners/borough film office - Local residents letter dropped.
+- Any SAs who own their own police costume do not travel to and from set wearing it. - Any actors or SAs wearing police costume do not leave the set whilst wearing it. - Any actors or SAs cover the uniform between takes. - Productions who require SA to play the role of Firearms officers or Taser trained officers are to make this known to the MPS Film Unit so a FILMWEAPON CAD can be issued. - Any actors or SAs wearing police costume act in a sensible and appropriate manner and do not bring the uniform and police service into disrepute. - All crew in Hi-visibility jackets - Film signs - Permissions granted by land owners/borough film office - Local residents letter dropped.